-This trial has been reviewed by the NHS Research Ethics Service (RES) - South Central - reviewed the trial design and has granted permission to use these unlicensed vaccine schedules in this clinical trial.
+This trial has been reviewed by the NHS Research Ethics Service (RES) - South Central - Berkshire and has been given a favourable ethical opinion.
+The Medicines and Healthcare products Regulatory Agency (MHRA), which regulates the use of all medicines in the UK, has reviewed the trial design and has granted permission to use these unlicensed vaccine schedules in this clinical trial.